molebox/dev-pack/README.md

 - long blurb
 - social accounts
 - domains
-- media storage such as profile pictures, page photos, blog photos
+- media storage such as profile pictures

 Those are the basics as of now which i will be working on.
 They are subject to change both in additions and subtractions.

-The site will be authenticated with each dev having there own database holding there information.
+The site will be authenticated with each dev having there own database holding their information.
 The idea is somewhat vague at this point but I have an idea to possibly create a graphql api which this project will talk to and which will be built upon a database which will hold all the data.
 We will see, also subject to change.

 Current stack
  - Gatsby